HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 ### Conda Installation

-To install a Python version different from your system's, provided are instructions for [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+To install a Python version different from your system's, below you can find instructions for [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 If you already have the `conda` command available, you do not need to install Miniconda.